Samantha Weeks

 My advice to young women entering any industry: keep showing up, advocate for yourself, and never let anyone else define your potential.

 Your path may not be straight, and it may come with unexpected challenges, but if you keep showing up, learning, and believing in yourself, opportunities will appear that you never even imagined.
-Embrace growth, honor your resilience, and remember that perseverance — even on the hard days — is a superpower.
+Embrace growth, honor your resilience, and remember: perseverance — even on the hard days — is a superpower.

 Q